hardware-fab/osiris/README.md

 ### SkyWater 130nm PDK
 To install the SkyWater 130 nm PDK used throughout the research, please refer to the official [GitHub repository](https://github.com/google/skywater-pdk).
+These PDK files are used by Netgen, Magic, and Ngspice to perform LVS, PEX, and simulation respectively.
+While the `SKY130_PDK` files are a Python friendly version of the SkyWater 130nm PDK to perform the place and route operations.

 ## Usage
 You will need to adjust a few paths to our working setup.